 "For we must all appear before the judgment seat of Christ, so that each one may be recompensed for his deeds in

-In Jesus' story of the rich man and Lazarus
+In Jesus' story of the rich man and Lazarus (Luke 16:19-31), the

-the

-rich man finds himself in Hades (which is another term for Hell).
+rich man finds himself in Hades (which is different from Hell).
 And it appears to be a place of conscious punishment for the souls of

 "And he cried out and said, 'Father Abraham, have mercy on me, and send Lazarus so that he may dip the tip

 Also seen in Jesus' story is that once death occurs, there are no second chances for salvation.